ashishpanchal33/ashishpanchal33.github.io/_pages/about.md

 <p style="text-align: justify;">Human adaptability provides a relevant and accessible starting point for addressing this challenge.
 The vast amount of data we generate daily offers a rich resource for studying these adaptive strategies.
 However, I believe that human learning is not the only effective approach.
 The ability to adjust to environmental changes is a fundamental property throughout the natural world, and studying these diverse adaptive mechanisms can reveal more sophisticated and subtle strategies.</p>

 To learn more about my recent explorations, please visit my [Projects](https://ashishpanchal33.github.io/publications/) page.
-You can also find more about my skills and experience in my [CV](https://ashishpanchal33.github.io/cv/).

 Update!